How I Wasted 6 Months Creating Disgo

 After mucking about for a bit, I decided to re-implement my first solution — line-for-line — in Python.
 This was based upon the assumption that the IDE compiled the program before running it.
 Compiled languages are faster than interpreted languages, but not if you compile the program every time it’s run.
 This worked.
 Or perhaps I was able to gain some edge with an underlying C implementation from Python for that specific program.
 Nonetheless, I ran out of time before I could translate the second implementation to Python.

 The Onsite Interview consisted of 4 Rounds spanning 6 hours.
 In each interview, you receive ~2 questions regarding Amazon’s Leadership Principles followed by some sort of technical problem.
-My only significant mistake occurred at the end of the last interview, as I believed I was only given 20 minutes left to solve the Technical Problem.
+My only significant mistake occurred at the end of the last interview, as I believed I only had 20 minutes left to solve the Technical Problem.
 Despite the interviewer allowing me my full time, I was unable to determine how to solve the problem without hints (since we “could only solve it with brute force recursion”).
 In addition, a few miscommunications led to my implementation taking forever to complete; but alas I finished.

 Based on the feedback I was given, I aced the rounds focused on System Design and Leadership Principles.
 According to the interviewers, I performed decently on 1 of 3 technical problems; which is not what I recalled.
 I thought that I also passed the Data Structures interview, but Ryan Calme stated otherwise?
 In that round, I implemented a recursive solution, and recognized an O(1) implementation (if certain conditions were applicable).
 However, the difference in our evaluations may be due to the fact that he had never used Go.